Tensor-Network study of Ising model on infinite hyperbolic dodecahedral lattice: Ising Model on 3D Tensor Networks

-In this work, we restrict ourselves to such TNs whose coordination number $q$ is constant, except for the boundary, where we need to define three different types of tensors.
-The coordination number, which counts the number of bonds (the nearest-neighboring interactions) around each inner spin, is $q=6$ for both the cubic and hyperbolic dodecahedral lattices.
+The coordination number $q$ describes the number of bonds (the nearest-neighboring interactions) around each inner spin.
+In this work, we restrict ourselves to such TNs whose coordination number is constant, $q=6$, on the cubic and hyperbolic dodecahedral lattices, except for the boundary, where three different types of tensors are defined with $q=3,4$, or $5$.
 The basic unit of a 3D vertex tensor network is a rank-$6$ (non-boundary) {\it vertex} tensor ${\cal V}$ that is formed by multiplying six spin-vertex matrices $Y$ summed over the common spin degree of freedom.
 Apart from the inner vertex tensors, we define three tensors on the boundary: the rank-$5$ {\it face} tensor ${\cal F}$, the rank-$4$ {\it edge} tensor ${\cal E}$, and the rank-$3$ {\it corner} tensor ${\cal C}$.
 The face tensor ${\cal F}$ and the corner tensor ${\cal C}$ are 3-dimensional analogs of the original 2D formulation of CTMRG~\cite{Nishino2}.
 We initialize these four tensors by the spin-vertex matrices $Y$ that contain the spin index $\sigma$ (Greek letter) with the bond index $a$ (Latin letter), as in Eq.~\eqref{WB}.
 There is a simple rule when initializing the four tensors: The spin $\sigma$ must be summed up (represented by the filled black circles in Fig.~\ref{Fig02}) while the bond indices (the lines) are left free as tensor parameters

 These four {\it initial} tensors remain unchanged for both the cubic and dodecahedral TNs.
 Figure~\ref{Fig02} shows the TN structure fitting the cubic lattice.
 The tensor bond indices are also visualized in colors.
 We keep the color of the tenors identical in this paper: ${\cal V}$ (black bond indices), ${\cal F}$ (blue bond indices), ${\cal E}$ (red bond indices), and ${\cal C}$ (green bond indices).